 If you have questions about filling out the nomination form or the nomination process, please review our Frequently Asked Questions (FAQ) here.
-Deadline of nominations is 23 August 2018.
+This deadline to apply has been extended to August 18, 2019.

 Innovators Under 35 (IU35) General Information